caseyg/hire/projects-and-clients.md

       </div>
       <div class="caption">
         <h3><a href="http://inglettgallery.com">Susan Inglett Gallery + I.C.
 Editions</a></h3>
-        <p>Tailored content management for the 23 year program of exhibitions and editions at this New York gallery has helped improve presentation and consistency.</p>
+        <p>Built out custom-tailored content management for the 23 year program of exhibitions and editions at this New York gallery, helping improve presentation and consistency.</p>
       </div>
     </div>
   </div>